-When discussing primary school education, the next level after early childhood education, learning at the primary school level becomes relatively more formal.
-Therefore, children must be prepared to enter this educational level (Supriani & Arifudin, 2023).
+Discussing education in Primary School, which is the next level after Early Childhood Education (PAUD), learning at the primary school level becomes relatively more formal.
+Therefore, children need to be prepared to enter this educational level (Supriani & Arifudin, 2023).
 The transition period is crucial as it involves significant changes in a child's social identity, environment, social networks, and learning methods when moving to a new educational level (Hewi & Shaleh Muhamad, 2020).
-Thus, the transition process needs to be well understood and interpreted by policymakers, teachers, parents, and the community to ensure that maladaptive tendencies do not hinder a child's potential, interests, and talents.
+Thus, the transition process needs to be well understood and interpreted by policymakers, teachers, parents, and the community to ensure that a child's potential, interests, and talents are not hindered by maladaptive tendencies.

 Most perspectives on preschool focus on cognitive or academic mastery, neglecting the affective and psychomotor aspects.
-This oversight may exclude learning experiences that would help a child grow and develop in the long run (Handayani, 2024).
+This oversight may lead to the exclusion of learning experiences that would help a child grow and develop in the long run (Handayani, 2024).
 Consequently, this process may make it difficult for a child to adapt to the formal school environment, resulting in disharmonious relationships with peers, the possibility of dropping out, and poor emotional dimensions (Kasih et al., 2023).
 Therefore, transition efforts must be comprehensive, involving parents and the community to assist teachers and schools in making the preschool-primary school transition beneficial for children.

 Wijaya (2023) emphasizes the need to consider the psychological factors of children in the preschool-primary school transition process.
-The absence of literacy tests in elementary school and the emphasis on introduction periods during the first two weeks are mentioned, along with implementing learning that influences psychological development, such as 1) understanding religious and moral values, 2) social and language skills for child communication, 3) emotional maturity, 4) cognitive maturity, 5) motor skills and self-care, and 6) positive learning perception.
-The research results indicate that the involvement of external parties, such as parents and the community, is essential to helping teachers and schools ensure that the preschool-primary school transition process benefits children.
-Wulandari and Fachrani (2023) discuss the analysis of parents' perspectives on children's literacy skills as preparation for the preschool-primary school transition.
-The research results indicate that literacy skills are the only standard for success in group B's preschool-primary school transition process.
-Consequently, the government promptly abolished literacy tests for elementary school admissions as part of efforts to create a fun preschool-primary school transition program in the latest curriculum after the 2013 curriculum, known as the independent curriculum.
+The absence of literacy tests in elementary school and the emphasis on introduction periods during the first two weeks are mentioned, along with implementing learning that influences psychological development, such as 1) understanding religious and moral values, 2) social and language skills for child communication, 3) emotional maturity, 4) cognitive maturity, 5) motor skills and self-care, 6) positive learning perception.
+The research results indicate that the involvement of external parties such as parents and the community is essential to help teachers and schools ensure that the preschool-primary school transition process is beneficial for children.
+Wulandari & Fachrani (2023) discuss the analysis of parents' perspectives on children's literacy skills as preparation for the preschool-primary school transition.
+The research results indicate that literacy skills are seen as the only standard for success in the preschool-primary school transition process for group B. Consequently, the government promptly abolished literacy tests for elementary school admissions as part of efforts to create a fun preschool-primary school transition program in the latest curriculum after the 2013 curriculum, known as the independent curriculum.

-Aligning the perceptions of various stakeholders regarding the transition process is crucial to providing positive educational stimuli for children (Musanna, 2012).
-However, it is acknowledged that teachers may face challenges in adapting their teaching methods due to each child's diverse characteristics, interests, and developmental achievements.
-Therefore, teachers need to provide suitable stimulation, from selecting learning materials to delivering teaching methods (Wijaya, 2023).
-The hope, experiences, and good practices of teachers in handling the preschool-primary school transition process are crucial for developing a better transition process in the future.
+Aligning perceptions from various stakeholders regarding the transition process is crucial to providing positive educational stimuli for children (Musanna, 2012).
+However, it is acknowledged that teachers may face challenges in adapting their teaching methods due to the diverse characteristics, interests, and developmental achievements of each child.
+Therefore, teachers need to provide suitable stimulation, starting from the selection of learning materials to the delivery of teaching methods (Wijaya, 2023).
+The hope, experiences, and good practices of teachers in handling the preschool-primary school transition process are crucial for the development of a better transition process in the future.
 Given the importance of the preschool-primary school transition process, several previous studies have addressed this topic.